dynamsoft-docs/web-twain-docs/info/api/WebTwain_Edit.md

 `resample`: Whether to resample the image.
 When it is true, the image size will change.

 `method`: Specify the algorithm for the change.
 Please refer to [EnumDWT_InterpolationMethod]({{site.info}}api/Dynamsoft_Enum.html#dynamsoftdwtenumdwt_interpolationmethod).

-`successCallback`: A callback function that is executed if the request succeeds.

-`failureCallback`: A callback function that is executed if the request fails.
- * `errorCode`: The error code.
- * `errorString` The error string.

 **Availability**